lukasborawski/bigos/README.md

 **Headings**

 Classically we have six defined headings.
-In oposite to global 'rem' units headings has `em`s.
 The size is defined by special variables: `$headings-size` and `$headings-size-factor`.
 Similar for line height: `$headings-lineheight-size` and `$headings-lineheight-factor`.
 Both of them are made proportionately by size from 1-6.

 For additional comfort framework provide special headings classes - `.h1 .h2 .h3 .h4 .h5 .h6`.
 Use them - if you need - for none heading elements.